ruby-meetup-resources/scoreboard_rubywarrior/README.md

 # ScoreboardRubywarrior

-This gem monkey patches ruby-warrior to allow scores to be automatically posted to webserver (currently https://chchruby-warrior.herokuapp.com/)
+This gem monkey patches ruby-warrior to allow scores to be automatically posted to a webserver (currently https://chchruby-warrior.herokuapp.com/)

 There is plenty of scope for improving the metrics etc, so please feel free to add your (tested?! ;) patches and send them our way.